London Ontario Real Estate. No Fluff. No Sales Pitch. Just the Truth.

 The Caveats

-The biggest trap in the Byron market right now belongs to sellers: pricing for 2022 rather than the current 2026 reality.
-Because Byron holds its value so well, some sellers are getting overly ambitious and listing at prices the current interest rate environment simply won't support.
+The biggest trap in the Byron market right now is sellers’ pricing based on 2022 rather than the current 2026 reality.
+Because Byron holds its value so well, some sellers are getting overly ambitious and listing at prices that the current interest-rate environment simply won't support.
 Negotiation is the new must-have skill in this market.
 If a home is priced appropriately, it will sell in just over a month; if it is priced purely on nostalgia for the peak market, it will sit and stagnate.

 3-to-6 Month Prognosis